vovamarch/MDK-Middleware-fork/Documentation/Doxygen/USB/src/example_host_hid.md

  - For the CMSIS components, in the `/RTE/CMSIS/` folder:
    - `RTX_Config.h` and `RTX_Config.h`: [CMSIS-RTX Configuration files](https://arm-software.github.io/CMSIS-RTX/latest/config_rtx5.html) for the RTOS Kernel.

-When a board layer is added to the project, corresponding configuration files for the board and device component will become available in the local `/RTE` directory as well.
+When a board layer is added to the project, corresponding configuration files for the board and device components will become available in the local `/Board/` directory.

-**Board Layer**
+<h2>Board Layer</h2>

-In order to build the USB Device Host Keyboard project it shall be extended with a compatible board layer that provides following CMSIS-Driver interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
+In order to build the USB Device Host Keyboard project it shall be extended with a compatible board layer that provides following interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
- - `CMSIS_USB_Host`
+ - `CMSIS_USB_Host`: CMSIS-Driver for USB Host interface

 ## Build the Project {#prj_build_host_hid}

-Open the **USB Host** Reference Example and select **HID** as an active project for the build process.
-Make sure the compatible board layer is configured.

-Section [Working with MDK-Middleware Examples](../General/working_with_examples.html) explains in more details how to access, configure and build an MDK-Middleware example project for your target hardware.
+[Working with MDK-Middleware Examples](../General/working_with_examples.html) explains the workflow for accessing, configuring and building an MDK-Middleware example project for your target hardware.

+ -# Open the **USB_Host** MDK-Middleware reference example.
+ -# Make sure the compatible board layer is configured.
+ -# Select **Keyboard** as an active project for the build process.
+ -# Build the project and observe that no errors are reported.

 ## Run the Example {#prj_run_host_hid}

 Board-specific setup such as jumpers, USB ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.

- - Load the firmware image to your development board.
+ -# Load the firmware image to the target development board.
- - Connect a USB keyboard to one of the development board's USB connectors.
+ -# Connect a USB keyboard to the USB Host port on the development board.
- - After downloading the compiled firmware onto the board, you should be able to see something similar on the graphics display:
+ -# When the program runs on the board you should be able to see something similar on the graphics display:

 ![USB host keyboard example output](usbh_keyboard_glcd.png)